flutter/website/tutorials/animation/index.md

     new ColorTween(begin: Colors.transparent, end: Colors.black54);
 {% endprettify %}

 A Tween object does not store any state.
-Instead, it exposes two methods `evaluate(Animation<double> animation)`, which applies the mapping function to the current value of the animation.
+Instead, it provides the `evaluate(Animation<double> animation)` method that applies the mapping function to the current value of the animation.
 The current value of the `Animation` object can be found in the `.value` method.
 The evaluate function also performs some housekeeping, such as ensuring that begin and end are returned when the animation values are 0.0 and 1.0, respectively.

 #### Tween.animate

-To use a Tween object, you configure an Animation to use the Tween (Animatable) with the `animate()` function on the Animatable object.
+To use a Tween object, call `animate()` on the Tween, passing in the controller object.
 For example, the following code generates the integer values from 0 to 255 over the course of 500 ms.

 <!-- skip -->
 {% prettify dart %}
 final AnimationController controller = new AnimationController(
     duration: const Duration(milliseconds: 500), vsync: this);
-Animation<int> alpha = new IntTween(begin: 0, end: 255).animate(animation);
+Animation<int> alpha = new IntTween(begin: 0, end: 255).animate(controller);
 {% endprettify %}

 Notice that `animate()` returns an Animation, not an Animatable.